coderefinery/git-collaborative/_episodes/05-branch-design.md

 ---

-## Rewinding the master branch
+## Rewinding the local master branch

-You made few commits to the `master` branch.
+You made few commits to the local `master` branch.
 You then realize that it broke some tests but you have no time now to fix them.
 So you wish you had committed them to an experimental branch instead.